raphaeldelio/roms-bluesky-trending-topics-demo/README.md

 ## Getting Started

-1. Each module requires Redis with RedisBloom module installed
+1. Each module requires Redis 8 installed
 2. Navigate to the specific module you want to run
 3. Start the Spring Boot application with `./mvnw spring:run`